DBCDK/dbc-commons-slow-call-log/README.md

 These are useful for filtering the calls you're interested in.

 NB.
-Do notice that if you set the `trackingId` pr other values in the MDC in your call, it will __not__ be included in the log line for the call.
+Do notice that if you set the `trackingId` or other values in the MDC in your call, it will __not__ be included in the log line for the call.